In 1932, Katharine Hepburn arrived in Hollywood.

 Bringing Up Baby Underperforms

-Though Baby grossly underperformed at the box office during its initial release, it’s important to point out, that, similar to It’s a Wonderful Life (1946), Bringing Up Baby wasn’t the complete flop that legend now paints.
+Though Baby grossly underperformed at the box office during its initial release, it’s important to note that, similar to It’s a Wonderful Life (1946), Bringing Up Baby wasn’t the complete flop it’s often labeled.
 The film grossed $715,000 domestically, and $400,000 overseas.
 If Baby wouldn’t have gone $365,000 over budget, it probably would have come close to breaking even.

 But RKO saw Bringing Up Baby as evidence that a surefire way to lose money on a film was to put Katharine Hepburn in it.
 As far as the studio was concerned, Kate was responsible for Baby’s disappointing reviews and box office performance.